Devolution

 When can we expect this to take place?

-Now we have received confirmation that we are on the Priority Programme, the UK government is looking to create a Mayoral Combined County Authority for Greater Essex by May 2026.
-Mayoral elections would take place in that month.
+The UK government is looking to create a Mayoral Combined County Authority for Greater Essex by May 2026.
+Mayoral elections will take place in that month.

-Does devolution mean the county council elections in May 2025 will be postponed?
+Why were the county council elections in May 2025 postponed?

-The UK government’s consultation will run from Monday 17 February until Sunday 13 April 2025.
-This will be supported by local activity in Essex to reinforce messages with local audiences including residents and businesses.
+The UK government’s consultation ran from Monday 17 February to Sunday 13 April 2025.
+This was supported by local activity in Essex to reinforce messages with local audiences including residents and businesses.

 Where can I find out more?